enrichit/angular-image-placeholder/README.md

 ## Introduction

 A (very) small collection of directives to help with the loading of images.
+Will be adding more as I think of them.

 ## Installation